ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added slats level to blind.

 ### 0.1.15 (2019-09-05)
-* (sbormann) Added step to custom dialog, which allowes to define the resolution of value-sliders.
+* (sbormann) Added step to custom dialog, which allows to define the resolution of value-sliders.
 * (sbormann) Values with unit % and a range from min to max of 0-1 are now scaled to 0-100.
 * (sbormann) Fixed conversion to alternative colorspace for hue lights.

 ### 0.1.14 (2019-09-01)
 * (sbormann) Fixed missing dropdown-menus for images after sorting or adding items to tables.
-* (sbormann) Level-Sliders will have a higher resolution for datapoints with small value ranges.
+* (sbormann) Level-Sliders will have a higher resolution for data points with small value ranges.

 ### 0.1.13 (2019-08-28)
 * (sbormann) Fixed crash of frontend.